Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Introduction

-The most prominent nonthermal changes of the magnetic anisotropy in dielectrics under the action of laser pulses were observed in several substituted iron garnets,\cite{Hansteen-PRL2005,Atoneche-PRB2010,Yoshimine-JAP2014} where linearly polarized pulses induce a transient anisotropy axis due to charge-transfer optical transitions.
-These results demonstrated feasibility to control the magnetic anisotropy by changing the azimuthal angle of the laser pulse polarization.
-Furthermore, this mechanism allowed achieving relatively high amplitudes of laser-induced magnetization precession.\cite{Atoneche-PRB2010} Very recently, the laser-induced uniaxial anisotropy mediated by the acoustic phonons has been shown to enhance magnetization of the Cu-based organic-inorganic Heisenberg magnets.\cite{Caretta-PRB2015} Rapid heating related to the laser pulses can also lead to a modification of the intrinsic magnetocrystalline anisotropy of dielectrics.
-Exploring this mechanism in the rare-earth orthoferrites in the vicinity of spin reorientation phase transitions\cite{Kimel-Nature2004} yielded a number of remarkable results on coherent control of magnetization.\cite{Kimel-NaturePhys2009,deJong-PRL2012} Evidently, laser-induced thermal changes on the intrinsic magnetic anisotropy should be a general phenomenon in dielectrics, not restricted exclusively to the vicinity of phase transitions.
+Rapid heating related to the laser pulses can also lead to a modification of the intrinsic magnetocrystalline anisotropy of dielectrics.
+Exploring this mechanism in the rare-earth orthoferrites in the vicinity of spin reorientation phase transitions\cite{Kimel-Nature2004} yielded a number of remarkable results on coherent control of magnetization.\cite{Kimel-NaturePhys2009,deJong-PRL2012,Afanasiev-PRL2016} Evidently, laser-induced thermal changes of the magnetic anisotropy should be a general phenomenon in dielectrics, not restricted exclusively to the vicinity of phase transitions.
 Such a process, therefore, can be an alternative way to the spin waves excitation.
-Thermal modulation of the anisotropy can affect the spin waves spectrum and other dynamical properties and, therefore, understanding timescales and strength of this effects in dielectrics is important for implementation of laser pulses as excitation stimuli in future magnonic,\cite{Satoh-NatureP2012} magneto-plasmonic,\cite{Belotelov-PRB2012} spintronic and spin-optronic devices.
-However, to the best of our knowledge ultrafast thermal effects on anisotropy of dielectrics, except for orthoferrites,\cite{Kimel-Nature2004,Kimel-NaturePhys2009,deJong-PRL2012,deJong-PRB2011,Kimel-PRB2006} have not been explored so far.
+Thermal modulation of the anisotropy can affect the spin waves spectrum and other dynamical properties and, therefore, understanding timescales and strength of this effects in dielectrics is important for implementation of laser pulses as excitation stimuli in future magnonic,\cite{Satoh-NatureP2012} magneto-plasmonic,\cite{Belotelov-PRB2012,Bossini-ACSPoton2016} spintronic and spin-optronic devices.
+However, to the best of our knowledge ultrafast thermal changes of magnetic anisotropy of dielectrics, except for orthoferrites,\cite{Kimel-Nature2004,Kimel-NaturePhys2009,deJong-PRL2012,deJong-PRB2011,Kimel-PRB2006,Afanasiev-PRL2016} have not been explored so far.